George Maharis: Visual art and music

 Maharis released albums and singles through Epic Records relatively early in his career.
 His debut album, "George Maharis Sings!", was on the Billboard's Album Chart for 29 weeks in 1962, peaking at number 10.
 It ended up as the number 41 album of 1962.
 Maharis had moderate success with his single, "Teach Me Tonight", which was on the Billboard magazine's charts for 11 weeks in 1962, reaching number 25 on the Hot 100, and number 8 on the Easy Listening chart.
 His single "Love Me as I Love You" charted at number 17 on the Easy Listening chart in September 1962.
 He made his singing debut on television in 1963, appearing on The Judy Garland Show, singing "Side by Side" with her.

 Later, he performed in nightclubs and pursued a secondary career as an impressionist painter.
 As of 2008, Maharis was still painting, splitting his time between New York City and Beverly Hills, California.

 Legal issues

-Maharis was arrested in 1967 on charges of lewd conduct, and in 1974 on charges of sex perversion for using men's bathrooms as venues to cruise for sex.
+Maharis was arrested in 1967 on charges of lewd conduct, and in 1974 on charges of sexual perversion for using men's bathrooms as venues to cruise for sex.
 However, both charges were later dismissed, and he pleaded guilty to misdemeanor offenses of disturbing the peace in 1967, and trespassing in 1975.